Examine yourself and you’ll realise you’ve hurt Yvonne Nelson – Counsellor to Sarkodie

 Once you understand this, you will have the capacity to ignore the ‘noise’ and have compassion for her.
 People may forget the one who made them laugh but not the one who made them cry,” he advised.

-He insisted that a show of compassion by Sarkodie would be better than his harsh reply to the revelations.
+He insisted that a show of compassion by Sarkodie would be better than his harsh reply.

 “In conclusion, “The shouts of an angry king are like a roaring lion, but his kind words are like a gentle rain falling softly on the grass” – Proverbs 19:12 (ERV)” he added.